awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started.md

 1. In the **AWS CLI commands** section, copy the `stop-model` AWS CLI command\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/images/getting-started/get-started-model-stop.png)

 1. At the command prompt, stop the model by entering the `stop-model` AWS CLI command from the previous step\.
+If you are using the `lookoutvision` profile to get credentials, add the `--profile lookoutvision-access` parameter\.
 For example:

    ```
    aws lookoutvision stop-model \
      --project-name getting-started \
-     --model-version 1
+     --model-version 1 \
+     --profile lookoutvision-access
    ```

    If the call is successful, the following output is displayed: